zgithub2022/azure-react-app/README.md

 >"tenantId": "TBD"
 >}
 - Assign this service principle webapp as an owner to subscriptionId and allow it to get a role of AcrPull created.
+# Bash steps
+- Create a resource group react-rg-backend having storage account name of reactapptwentyfourapr(plus random character) with a container name tfstate of Azure blob storage type.
+For Redundancy, select it as Locally-redundant storage.
+This will be used to store the statefile for all three environment.
+Additionally this needs to be passed to terraform init as backend-config so that terraform could use this to store statefiles.

 # Terraform steps
-- Create resource group and Azure Container Registry.
-Additionally save the Container Registry webapptwentyfourapr ACR_LOGIN_SERVER, initial string for Registry name as ACR_NAME.
+- It uses resource group in above step and Azure Container Registry.
+Additionally save the Container Registry webapptwentyfourapr ACR_LOGIN_SERVER, initial string for Registry name as ACR_NAME in secret so that it could derive the random name for terraform registry whenever it's destroy and recreated.

 - Create a PAT Token with necessary permission to create a semantic release tag after creating an environment and save this as GH_TOKEN
 - create tfvars file for specific environment e.g. development/development.tfvars, uat/uat.tfvars, production/production.tfvars